howieraem/COMS4156-ASE/README.md

 ## Third-party code in use

-These are all defined in `pom.xml` and downloaded by Maven.
+These are mostly defined in `pom.xml` and downloaded by Maven.

 - Spring: Handles client requests, returns responses to clients, and manages beans.
 Used everywhere.
 - Spring validation: Validates data fields in client requests.
 Mainly used under `src/main/models/*.java`.
+- Spring Security: for client authorizations
 - JPA: Interacts with the database.
 Mainly used under `src/main/repositories/*.java`.
 - lombok: Simplifies the code by avoiding manually writing getters, setters, etc. Mainly used under `src/main/models/*.java` and `src/main/payload/*.java`.

+We also utilized the JWT implementation from https://github.com/isopropylcyanide/Jwt-Spring-Security-JPA/tree/master/src/main/java/com/accolite/pru/health/AuthApp/security which is in [src/main/java/com/lgtm/easymoney/security](src/main/java/com/lgtm/easymoney/security).

 ## Style checker